raamcosta/compose-destinations-docs/docusaurus/docs/navhosts.md

 If you are experienced with using Compose Navigation, you may prefer using the same NavHost Composables.
 This is mainly a preference thing, but, in my opinion, having a `NavGraphs` object where you can check your app's destinations and where they belong without all the clutter from the arguments, Composables, etc is beneficial.
 Besides, being able to quickly and safely check at runtime which navigation graph some route belongs to and getting the `Destination` from the `NavBackStackEntry` can come in handy.

-That said, `Destination`s are still very nice to use with the vanilla Composables.
+That said, `Destination`s are still very nice to use with the vanilla NavHosts.
 There are extension functions on `NavGraphBuilder` that will let you register those destinations in a type-safe way and with much less boilerplate.
 Here's an example:

 ```kotlin